 - Oops!Something went wrong.Please try again later.

-COPENHAGEN, Denmark, November 12, 2021 – Bavarian Nordic A/S (OMX: BAVA) announced today its interim financial results for the first nine months of 2021 and business progress for the third quarter of 2021.
+COPENHAGEN, Denmark, May 9, 2022 – Bavarian Nordic A/S (OMX: BAVA) announced today its interim financial results and business progress for the first three months of 2022.

-Total revenue in the first nine months was DKK 1,354 million comprised of DKK 1,323 million from combined product sales and DKK 31 million from contract work.
+Revenue was DKK 320 million comprised of DKK 230 million from product sales, DKK 83 million in milestone payments from our RSV partner Nuance Pharma and DKK 7 million from contract work.

-Strong cash position of DKK 2,182 million** at the end of the period.
+Strong cash position of DKK 2,947 million at end of the period

 Events after the reporting date